UTkbxRME7c9C/qemu-kvm-gpu-passthrough/README.md

 Works on amd ryzen 5 5600x / radeon rx 6650xt, so it should work on similar hardware

-Enable IOMMU in your bios.
+Enable IOMMU and SVM in your bios.
 You may also have to disable resizable BAR in bios to prevent black screening.

 etc.libvirt is for directory /etc/libvirt/.
 The included XML file also includes optimizations such as CPU pinning.